BattleTalent/community-docs/website/docs/tutorial-tips.md

 * Spell crystal modding!
 We can now create spells.
 * Hand grip previews.
 You can now preview the hand position in the editor.
 * New spell holding pose called `GlovePose`!
+* Scabbard!
+Yes they are actually working now.
 * Skill charge color.
 You can now change the glowing color the weapon skill in InteractTriggerX.
 * Skill charge sound.
 You can now add sounds straight from InteractTriggerX.
 * Automatic addressable namespacing.
 Change it once in `Assets/Resources/AddressableConfig`, edit it in your prefabs and your done!